How can we help you today?

 Trademarks

-Trademarks protect brand identifiers like names, slogans, logos, or symbols, that help people recognize where a product or service is coming from.
+Trademarks protect brand identifiers, such as names, slogans, logos, or symbols, that help people recognize where a product or service is from.
 For example, the Nike swoosh or the word “Google” are both trademarks.

 Trademarks can be either registered or unregistered.
 A registered trademark is officially recorded with a government office and offers strong legal protection.
 In contrast, an unregistered trademark can still provide limited protection under common law, especially if it’s actively used in business.